SPL-ethz/snow/TUTORIAL.rst

 We then start the simulation via ``S.run()`` and may check whether it completed via ``S.simulationStatus()``.
 In case we are only interested in a single repetition, the **snowflake** class may be used instead.
 Compared to **snowfall**, **snowflake** does not require Nrep or pool_size as input.
 However, it is able to store information on the thermal evolution of all vials, which is a feature that was removed for **snowfall** to increase computational performance.

 ========
-First steps: Simulation output
+Simulation output
 ========

 After running the simulation, several information are stored that characterize the freezing process.
-Importantly, these are the solidificationTimes(), nucleationTimes(), and nucleationTemperatures().
+Importantly, these are the **solidificationTimes()*, **nucleationTimes()*, and **nucleationTemperatures()*.
 These are also grouped based on position, allowing to understand potential differences among center, edge and corner vials.

 We may use ``S.plot(what="T_nucleation")`` to immediately get an understanding of the nucleation temperatures, and similarly for the other quantities.
 The plot function is also capable of showing trajectories, in case **snowflake** is used instead of **snowfall**.
 In this case,